ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page3.md

 Follow these steps to build and run the KleidiAI library and example script reviewing the:

-1. Create an Ubuntu 24 Arm Linux machine on an AWS EC2 instance.
-Use an M7g-medium, which uses the Graviton 3 SoC supporting the *i8mm* Arm architecture feature.
+1. Create an Ubuntu 24.04 Arm Linux machine on an AWS EC2 instance.
+For more details view the Learning Path on [setting up AWS EC2 Graviton instances](https://learn.arm.com/learning-paths/servers-and-cloud-computing/csp/aws/).
+Use an M7g-medium instance type, which uses the Graviton 3 SoC supporting the *i8mm* Arm architecture feature.
 The 1 CPU and 4 GB of RAM in the M7g-medium are sufficient for this basic example run.

 2. Initialize your system by installing essential packages.
 ```bash